How long does it take for CBD oil to work?

 If you’re new to using CBD, one of the questions you may be asking is how quickly it could have a positive effect.
 Below, we’ll explore how different ways of taking CBD can influence this, how long the effects might last and how much you should take, as well as considering safety and side-effects.

 How long does CBD take to work?

 There are two different questions to consider here.

-Firstly, there’s how long it takes for CBD to be absorbed into the bloodstream and to thereby begin interacting with the Endocannabinoid System and other receptors that it is thought to influence.
+Firstly, there’s how long it takes for CBD to be absorbed into the bloodstream and thereby begin interacting with the internal systems it is thought to influence.
 This can range from a few minutes to several hours, depending on a number of factors but in particular how you take the CBD.

 Secondly, there’s how long it takes before you actually experience any noticeable effects.
 This may sometimes be measured in days or weeks rather than minutes and hours, depending on the approach you take.